NLP and Coaching

 The list is extensive and NLP can help right across the board in establishing a powerful coaching practice.

-The key is to build a strong and effective partnership between the coaching process and the NLP.
+The key is to build a strong and effective partnership between the coaching process and the NLP techniques.
 Participants in our NLP Executive Coaching programs learn how to create an effective ‘contract’ between themselves and the client; how to explore the real issues; to develop a coaching program that will work for the specific client’s needs; to operate an effective and structured process at each session and to use the NLP tool kit in an effective and ethical way.